dshvimer/sports-betting/README.md

 Install with `pip install streamlit`

+To start collecting data:
+1. add the API key to `betting.py`
+2. at the bottom of `betting.py`, update the filename we want to save the odds to
-To start collecting data, add the API key to `betting.py`, then run it with `python betting.py`.
+3. then run it with `python betting.py`.
 It will collect live sports odds every minute

 In another terminal, `streamlit run betting_app.py`